outoftardis/docs/README.md

 # Templates for API

-This repository contains templates written in reStructuredText.
+This repository contains templates written in reStructuredText and auxiliary scripts.

+## Quick Start